-All persons of the JCTS community are expected to conduct themselves in ways that positively reflect the name and legacy of our Founders, the Rev. Dr. Johnnie Colemon & the Rev. Dr. Mary Tumpkin.
-It is our collective duty to ensure that all JCTS representatives, events, interactions, publications, and policies comply with this commitment. #HonorOurRoots #ProtectOurLegacy
+All individuals within the JCTS community are expected to conduct themselves in a manner that positively reflect the name and legacy of our Founders, the Reverend Dr. Johnnie Colemon & the Reverend Dr. Mary Tumpkin; and our parent organization, the Universal Foundation for Better Living.

+It is our individual and collective responsibility to ensure that all JCTS representatives, events, interactions, publications, and policies comply with this commitment.